Ahmadre/FlutterIconPicker/README.md

 ### IconPackMode

-You can now select the wished IconPack through the new argument: `iconPackMode`.
+You can select the wished IconPack through the argument: `iconPackMode`.
 This defaults to `IconPack.material`.
 For further usage have a look in the example.

 ### You own Icons